baekhyunwoobhw/baekhyunwoobhw/README.md

 - **DPhil in Psychiatry**
   **University of Oxford, UK**
   *Part time, October 2024 - Present*
   Pursuing a doctoral degree focusing on advanced research in psychiatry, integrating knowledge from clinical neuroscience and psychology.
-This program allows for an in-depth exploration of psychiatric disorders through clinical and basic science research, contributing to innovative treatment approa
+This program allows for an in-depth exploration of psychiatric disorders through clinical and basic science research, contributing to innovative treatment approaches.

 - **Clinical Psychology, DClinPsych**
   **University of Oxford, UK**